 These tactics can certainly be effective, but most brands often forget the enormous opportunity that the video platform also offers: the fact that this is the platform where your target group is researching and informing themselves for their next purchase.
 To use this opportunity, the approach is fairly simple: help customers and you will generate views.
 The brand who answers questions the best will rank at the top of search results.

 The most important reason to use the platform is to solve a problem around the house or car (65 percent of respondents).
 54 percent of users indicate that they use YouTube to solve a very specific problem.
 YouTube functions as a search engine and a place that people use to learn new things.
 Videos offer the solution for customers’ problems.
+That’s why it’s smart to focus your content strategy on creating how-to videos and reviews, among other things.
 Yet many Dutch brands are still missing out on that opportunity.

 To answer the question of what type of content scores well on this platform, YouTube developed the Hero / Hub / Hygiene model in 2015.
 (The third H stood for Help in the beginning, but was later changed to Hygiene.)
 In short: Hero content is the one or two moments a year that you launch a big campaign supported by a lot of (paid) reach.
 Hub content is regularly-appearing content that fascinates your audience and ensures that they keep coming back.
 And the bottom layer, the Help or Hygiene layer, is content that reaches people who are searching for relevant content.